emanuelzaymus/kotlin-datetime-dsl/README.md

 We need to type a lot of numbers in exact order which is error-prone and not self-explanatory.
-Modern IDEs like **IntelliJ IDEA** can help us by showing **hints** pre method parameters.
+Modern IDEs like **IntelliJ IDEA** can help us by showing **hints** for method parameters.
 But other IDEs, GitHub or GitLab won't show us anything.

 This projekt presents nice, **safe** and **human-readable** way for creating LocalDate,